Last Words (How I Met Your Mother): Plot

 During the service, after hearing stories told by Judy, Marcus, and Marvin Jr., Marshall's turn to speak at the memorial service comes.
 He impulsively goes out to hear his father's message, which appears to be a pocket dial.
 An outraged Marshall says how much his father meant to him and how unfair it is that his last message to him was a "pocket dial".
-However, as he continues to rant, Marvin's voice jokes about his pocket dial error, before telling Marshall that he enjoyed his visit, and finally telling him "I love you."—and immediately asks for his foot cream as his rash had started to act up again.
-Deciding that his father's last words to him were "I love you", Marshall keeps his father's real last words to himself, instead telling everyone of how when he last saw his father he had told him to rent Crocodile Dundee 3.
+However, as he continues to rant, Marvin's voice jokes about his mistake, before telling Marshall that he enjoyed his visit before saying "I love you."
+He keeps his father’s real message private and instead tells everyone that the last thing his father said to him was to rent Crocodile Dundee 3.
+Judy thanks Lily for helping her throughout the service, resolving their strained relationship.

-Judy thanks Lily for what she has done during the course of the wake while making one last crude joke at Lily's expense, stating that it will be the last time, apparently resolving their strained relationship.
 After reflecting on the service, Ted, Lily, and Robin call their fathers to have meaningful conversations with them.
 Meanwhile, Barney calls his mother and tells her that he is ready to meet his father.

 Production

 This is the first episode since the season one finale, "Come On", to not have a cold opening; instead, it starts with the opening credits.

+The closing moments of the episode feature Barney attempting to contact his absent father, his father had first been mentioned in How I Met Your Mother's second season.
+The character was formerlly introduced in 19th episode of season six, "Legendaddy".

+The episode stars Jason Segel as Marshall Eriksen, alongside Josh Radnor as Ted Mosby, Neil Patrick Harris as Barney Stinson, Alyson Hannigan as Lily Aldrin, and Cobie Smulders as Robin Scherbatsky.
+Bill Fagerbakke appears in flashbacks as Marvin Erikson.
+Series co-creator Carter Bays stated the producer's had plans to have Bill Fagerbakke reprise his role as Marvin in future episodes through flashbacks.
+Fagerbakke reprised his role in a later season six episode, "Desperation Day", as a hallucination.
+The character's final appeared was in the season nine episode "Sunrise".

-Eric Braeden was set to reprise his role as Robin's father, but backed out at the last minute, claiming that his cameo appearance was not "substantial" enough.
-This led to Neil Patrick Harris calling him out over Twitter, and Braedan later responding back in the media.
-The part was recast with Ray Wise.
+According to Harris, Eric Braeden was set to reprise his role as Robin Scherbatsky Sr, Robin's father, but backed out at the last minute, claiming that his cameo appearance was not "substantial" enough.
+The character was recast as Ray Wise who remained in the role through the remainder of the series.
+Harris publicly criticized Braeden's decision over Twitter calling him a "D-Bag".
+Braeden told Deadline Hollywood that while he enjoyed working on the series, he ultimately pulled out as he felt overworked with his role on the soap opera The Young and the Restless.
+He noted that he had never met Harris while working on How I Met Your Mother.
+In a statement to The Hollywood Reporter, he characterized Harris as a "little boy" who "needs to be spanked".

+Danny Strong appears as Marshall's childhood bully Trey.
 Chris Elliott reprises his role as Lily's father, but does not appear on-screen; his brief cameo just consists of a voiceover as Lily is talking to him over the phone.

-Carter Bays stated that they intended to bring back Bill Fagerbakke as Marshall's father in future episodes, but during flashbacks.
-He later appeared in several episodes.

-Danny Strong appears in this episode.
-Perhaps his best-known role is as Jonathan Levinson on Buffy the Vampire Slayer alongside Alyson Hannigan.